 The Bengal is a relatively new cat breed, developed through cross-breeding Asian leopard cats and domestic shorthairs.
 While the Bengal has only been around for a few decades, it has quickly become one of the most popular breeds in the world.
 Thanks to its unique appearance and outgoing personality, the International Cat Association (ICA) has also recognized the Bengal ().
 The ICA first began accepting Bengals in 1991, and today, the breed is fully registered and eligible for competition in all ICA events.
 While the Bengal is still relatively rare, its popularity will continue to grow in the years to come.

 Does the American Cat Fanciers Association recognize the Bengal cat?

 The American Cat Fanciers Association (ACFA) is one of the world’s largest and most well-known cat registries.
-Founded in 1955, the ACFA now recognizes over 40 different breeds of cats, including the Bengal.
+Founded in 1955, the ACFA recognizes over 40 breeds of cats, including the Bengal.
 The ACFA first began accepting Bengals in 1986, and today, the breed is fully registered and eligible for competition in all ACFA events.

 There is no definitive answer to this question, as each cat has its unique personality.
 Some Himalayan cats may be a good while,e others may not.